 No, it does not.
 While some lifestyle choices are popular symbols of a health-minded lifestyle in the media, this does not mean that they are the best choices, and certainly not for everyone.
-Health coaching can help you discover how to make nutritious choices among the foods you do like to eat, and ways of moving, if you so desire, that are the most effective in terms of promoting health.
+Health coaching can help you discover how to make nutritious choices among the foods you do like to eat, and ways of moving that are the most effective in terms of promoting health.

 I AM STRESSED, DON'T HAVE TIME TO SLEEP ENOUGH AND A LOT OF RESPONSIBILITIES.
 SHOULD I POSTPONE HEALTH COACHING UNTIL I HAVE THE TIME AND ENERGY TO MAKE HEALTHY CHOICES?

 On the contrary, these are times during which you need support and truly benefit from health coaching.
 Making informed choices about lifestyle, supplementation and introducing small yet helpful tweaks can help you navigate challenging times without loosing health and productivity.There are even deeply impactful changes you can make that require no additional time investment.

 While our modern-day lifestyle has brought us many perks and increased safety and comfort, it also presents us with new challenges.
 Understanding how to navigate this can help us have our cake and eat it, too - be healthy and thrive in the modern world.

 I TRY TO EAT WELL AND EXERCISE, CAN HEALTH COACHING ADD ANYTHING NEW?